Veľké Borové

-Veľké Borové (Nagyborove) is a village and municipality in Liptovský Mikuláš District in the Žilina Region of northern Slovakia.
+Veľké Borové (Nagyborove, Wielkie Borowe) is a village and municipality in Liptovský Mikuláš District in the Žilina Region of northern Slovakia.

 History

 In historical records the village was first mentioned in 1646.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Liptó County within the Kingdom of Hungary.
+In the 1880s, it had a population 670, Polish and Slovak by ethnicity.
 From 1939 to 1945, it was part of the Slovak Republic.

-Geography

-The municipality lies at an altitude of 828 metres and covers an area of 10.985 km².
-It has a population of about 87 people.
+Population